 If you fancy bringing your own car to France, then consider motorail - drive your car onto the train in Calais, go to bed onboard and wake up in Languedoc the next morning.
 Great rates on motorail and some super eurostar bargains if you fancy taking the passenger train from St Pancras.
 Click here:

-We are now taking requests Spring & late summer 2016 and early applications for August 2017
+We are now taking advance requests for Spring & summer 2017

 For your own stay at La Peupleraie, please email us at